-Broken Hill Proprietary Company (BHP) was the huge mining company that ran the town of Broken Hill for its 27,000 citizens at the turn of the new century.
-1100 ks west of Sydney, this outback city could not have been more isolated from the urban centres of Australia, nor more remote from the centres of Jewish learning.
-From Broken Hill, Sydney is 1,167 kms, Melbourne 817 kms and Adelaide 506 kms.
+The town is home to the Broken Hill Proprietary Co/BHP, which today is still one of the world’s largest mining companies.
+BHP was the mining company that ran the town of Broken Hill for its 27,000 citizens at the turn of the new century.
+This outback city could not have been more isolated from the urban centres of Australia, nor more remote from the centres of Jewish learning.
+From Broken Hill, Sydney is 1,160 kms, Melbourne 817 kms and Adelaide 506 kms.
 Yet Jewish migrants were attracted to Broken Hill, presumably because employment was always available and small businesses always had a ready market with the mining families.

 Some early evidence of the community comes from the tombstones.
 The first Jewish burials in Broken Hill’s cemetery occurred when a typhoid epidemic hit the town in 1888.
 Other gravestones tell of how the young son of Rebecca and Isaac Joseph died in 1892, and how Louis Dias was killed in the mines by a runaway cart in 1895.